Español

 Representative Experience

 • Obtained $151,250,000 recovery on behalf of class of indirect purchasers in antitrust litigation against the leading U.S. and Canadian manufacturers of polyurethane foam involving a cross-border price fixing and market allocation conspiracy.
-The amount represents the fourth largest antitrust recovery ever on behalf of an indirect purchaser class.
+The amount was, at the time, the fourth largest antitrust recovery on behalf of an indirect purchaser class.

 • Obtained $33 million recovery as lead counsel on behalf of a class of indirect purchasers in antitrust litigation arising out of a nationwide price-fixing, bid-rigging and market allocation scheme among the country’s dominant manufacturers of liquid aluminum sulfate.
 The $33 million recovery represented an amount in excess of 100% of the treble damages being sought in the case — a result which is believed to be unprecedented in antitrust class action litigation.
 In issuing final approval of the recovery to the class, United States District Judge Madeleine Cox Arleo of the District of New Jersey complimented Mr. Shapiro for ‘skillfully and zealously represent[ing] the interests of the Indirect Purchaser Class in this case,’ and that Mr. Shapiro achieved the unprecedented recovery through a “high degree of diligence, perseverance and skillful advocacy.”
 Judge Arleo further remarked in open court that Mr. Shapiro’s efforts in the case “could not have yielded a better result” for the class.